 How Philosophy Compares to Other Majors

 Philosophy is not just another major.
 It interacts collaboratively with many other fields and teaches people to think rigorously, creatively, and nimbly about some of the most fundamental questions in human life, which can range from ethics to the sciences.
 Philosophy teaches highly adaptable skills to communicate difficult ideas, identify faulty assumptions, make sound arguments, and deal with deeply held disagreements.
-In a world where so much work that does not require complex thought is becoming increasingly automated, learning to think better and cultivating these higher mental skills are excellent ways to prepare oneself for a rapidly changing world and a broad range of vocations.
+In a world where work that does not require complex thought is becoming increasingly automated, learning to think better and cultivating higher mental skills are excellent ways to prepare oneself for a rapidly changing world and a broad range of vocations.

 Historically, philosophy is not just another major.
 Plato’s Academy, depicted here, was arguably the most important center for higher learning in the world when it began in 387 BC in Athens, Greece.
 It was a center for philosophical learning and thought.
 As the institution that gave academia and academics their names, Plato’s Academy is widely viewed as the most influential early precedent for higher education.
 In Plato’s Academy, many notable students and world historical figures — including Aristotle, who later tutored Alexander the “Great” — pursued a wide array of disciplines, through lively teaching and discussion, at a time when the pursuit of higher education was virtually synonymous with philosophy.